IdleRPGBot/idlerpg-guide/src/contributing-2.md

 GitHub offers other ways of contributing if you cannot install Git on your system.
 The online markdown editor is a powerful tool for editing the book and previewing changes right away.

-Once you have created your user account on [our GitHub](https://github.com/) and read the main [Contributing page](./contributing.md), you're ready to go!
+Once you have created your user account on [GitHub](https://github.com/) and read the main [Contributing page](./contributing.md), you're ready to go!

 ## Forking the project